Processing Pipeline in SpaCy

 from spacy import displacy

 spacy.load() loads a model.
-When you call nlp on a text, spaCy will tokenize it and then call each component on the Doc, in order.
-It then returns the processed Doc that you can work with.
+When we call nlp on a text, spaCy tokenizes it and then calls each component on the Doc, in order.
+It then returns the processed Doc that we can work with.

 PYTHON